Flavien-Dieval/win_TimeMachine/README.md

 ```

 > [!WARNING]
-> This software, like all backup management software, should be used with caution.
+> This software, like all backup nd duplicated files, management software a should be used with caution.
 This software is currently in the beta and testing phase.